-The lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
-We recognize that brain injuries can have devastating effects that can change a person’s life forever.
-As a result, we fight tirelessly to ensure victims recover the maximum amount of compensation they are entitled to.
+The personal injury lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
+We recognize that brain damage can have long lasting, devastating effects that can change a person’s life forever.
+As a result, we fight tirelessly to ensure head injury victims recover the maximum amount of compensation they are entitled to.

 How does a traumatic brain injury occur?